grpc/grpc.io/content/en/docs/what-is-grpc/core-concepts.md

 `.` and must not be start with `grpc-` (which are reserved for gRPC itself).
 Binary-valued keys end in `-bin` while ASCII-valued keys do not.

-User-defined metadata is not used by gRPC, which allows the client provide information associated with the call to the server and vice versa.
+User-defined metadata is not used by gRPC, which allows the client to provide information associated with the call to the server and vice versa.

 Access to metadata is language dependent.